U.S. export lender in jeopardy as Republicans pull support

 Renewal of the bank's charter would require approval by both Democratic-led Senate and the Republican-dominated House.

-Exports at companies such as Boeing Co, General Electric Co and Caterpillar Inc could take a big hit if Ex-Im's charter is not renewed, and Boeing said such a decision could affect 1.5 million jobs.
+Exports at companies such as Boeing Co, General Electric Co and Caterpillar Inc could take a big hit if Ex-Im's charter is not renewed.
 Medium- and large-sized companies accounted for 81 percent of $27.3 billion of loans and other authorizations last year.

 During a closed-door meeting of House Democrats on Tuesday, Washington state Representative Denny Heck urged fellow Democrats to sign up as co-sponsors of the bill, according to lawmakers at the meeting.